-- 2.1 The Statement of Accounts provides summaries of general and navigation fund income and expenditure for the year. - 2.2 The original general fund budget provided for a contribution of £55,053 from reserves.
+- 2.1 The Statement of Accounts provides summaries of general and navigation fund income and expenditure for the year.
+At this point no adjustments to the draft figures reported to the Authority in July have been identified during the audit work, although a small number of minor amendments to some of the narrative in the notes have been made to provide additional clarity for users of the accounts. - 2.2 The original general fund budget provided for a contribution of £55,053 from reserves.
 The final Latest Available Budget (LAB) for the year allowed for a deficit of £164,536, while the final Forecast Outturn was a deficit of £73,557.
-The year end saw a net underspend of £183,229 against the final forecast (although it is proposed that £43,668 be carried forward as additional expenditure into 2015/16).
+The year end saw a net underspend of £183,229 against the final forecast (and £43,668 has been approved to be carried forward as additional expenditure into 2015/16).
 The outcome was therefore a contribution of £109,672 to the general reserve.
 After accounting for the transfer of £3,969 interest to earmarked reserves, the closure of the STEP fund of £2,332, and the closure of the Sustainable Development Fund reserve of £43,030, the general reserve increased to £950,138 as at 31 March 2015. - 2.3 The original navigation fund budget provided for a surplus contribution of £39,558 to reserves.
 The final Latest Available Budget (LAB) for the year allowed for a surplus of £7,449, while the final Forecast Outturn was a surplus of £16,166.
-The year end saw a net overspend of £18,148 against the final forecast (and it is proposed that a further £10,669 be carried forward as additional expenditure into 2015/16).
+The year end saw a net overspend of £18,148 against the final forecast (and £10,669 has been approved to be carried forward as additional expenditure into 2015/16).
 The outcome was therefore a draw down of £1,982 from the navigation reserve.
-After accounting for the transfer of £7,653 interest to earmarked reserves, the navigation reserve reduced to £280,139 as at 31 March 2015. - 2.4 The consolidated surplus for the year is £107,690, which reduces to £96,068 after taking account of £11,622 interest transferred to earmarked reserves.
-An additional £54,337 is proposed to be carried forward into the 2015/16 budget.
-There are a number of reasons for the 2014/15 underspend but in particular it arises from: - significant difficulties in progressing projects, including the Whitlingham development project, for a variety of reasons including: capacity issues, difficulties in recuiting vacant posts, obtaining consents, and savings on new office equipment leases. - major success in obtaining additional external funding, particularly within Biodiversity Strategy budgets, and also as a result of introducing new products for sale at the Visitor Centres / Yacht Stations.
+After accounting for the transfer of £7,653 interest to earmarked reserves, the navigation reserve reduced to £280,139 as at 31 March 2015 reserve. - 2.4 The consolidated surplus for the year is £107,690, which reduces to £96,068 after taking account of £11,622 interest transferred to earmarked reserves.
+An additional £54,337 was approved to be carried forward into the 2015/16 budget.
+There are a number of reasons for the 2014/15 underspend but in particular it arises from:

+- significant difficulties in progressing projects, including the Whitlingham development project, for a variety of reasons including: capacity issues, difficulties in recuiting vacant posts, obtaining consents, and savings on new office equipment leases. - major success in obtaining additional external funding, particularly within Biodiversity Strategy budgets, and also as a result of introducing new products for sale at the Visitor Centres / Yacht Stations.